pulimeng/DeepDrug3D/README.md

 8. CUDA 7.5 or higher
 9. keras 2.1.4 or higher

+For the installation instruction please refer to the corresponding project site.

 # Usage

 The package provides both prediction and training modules.

-The prediction module uses the pdb file and an auxilary input file, which contains biniding residue numbers and center of the ligand/pocket.
-The center is not necessary.
+1. The prediction module
+It uses the pdb file and an auxilary input file, which contains biniding residue numbers and center of the ligand/pocket, as input files.
+The center in the auxilary input file is not necessary.
 If the center is not provided, the model will calculate the pocket center and use it as the ligand center.
+An example of the auxilary file is provided in `example_aux.txt`.
+To use the prediction module, run `python predict.py --protein your_protein.pdb --aux your_auxilary_file.txt`.
+  - The `--protein` contains the full path to the pdb file you wish to predict.
+  - The `--aux` is the auxilary file with binding residue numbers and center of ligand (optional).